-Not shown in Figures 7 and 8 is the capacity value of hydropower and other firm resources.
-The bilateral capacity transactions typical for the Northwest limit the ability to capture resource capacity value.
-It is likely that the capacity value of firm and flexible resources, including hydropower, will become increasingly significant as the penetration of non-firm resources and resources needing balancing reserves increases.
-A liquid capacity market would help capture resource capacity value.
+Not shown in Figures 6 and 7 is the value of hydropower and other firm resources associated with meeting peak demand.
+The bilateral transactions typical for the Northwest limit the ability to capture the value of resources to meet peak load.
+It is likely that the value of peaking capability from firm and flexible resources, including hydropower, will become increasingly significant as the penetration of non-firm resources and resources needing balancing reserves21 increases.
+A liquid intra-hour market would better capture the value of flexible resources.